 The Desalters were established to treat contaminated groundwater in the southern portion of the Chino Basin, and to help the Chino Basin Watermaster achieve “hydraulic control” of the basin to stop the flow of contaminated groundwater into the Santa Ana River.

 6905 Kimball Avenue

 The Chino II Desalter was initiated by the Chino Desalter Authority (CDA) to provide water deliveries to the cities of Norco, Ontario, Jurupa Community Services District and Santa Ana River Water Company.
-The treatment processes include Reverse Osmosis (RO) and Ion-Exchange (IX).
+The treatment processes include Reverse Osmosis (RO) and Ion Exchange (IX).
 The Chino II Desalter became operational in 2006 and was expanded in 2010.
 The Chino II Desalter produced an average of 10.6 MGD of drinking water in 2012.
 The Chino II Desalter produces a little more than 1 MGD of brine that is transported by the Inland Empire Brine line (IEBL) to Orange County and is subsequently discharged to the ocean.
-The Desalter is located at 11202 Harrel Street in Mira Loma, California.